forcedotcom/devops-center-feedback/KNOWNISSUES.md

 ## Source Tracking Lost After a Connected Sandbox Is Refreshed

 ### Issue
-If you refresh a sandbox used in an active DevOps Center project, source tracking is lost and DevOps Center can't identify changed files.
+If you refresh a sandbox used in an active DevOps Center project pipeline, source tracking is lost and DevOps Center can't identify changed files.

 ### Workaround
 If you don't have access to the Setup menu, ask your Salesforce admin for help.